SingularityIndonesia/SingularityBaseMobile/README_GUIDE.md

   val file = getFileFromStorage(fileUri)
 }
 ```
-The `saveToLocalStorage(arg)` function is context-less; its intention is only to save a file.
+The `getFileFromStorage(arg)` function is context-less; its intention is only to get a file.
 The function should not concern itself with context or have any context within it.

 # Don't
 ## Local Properties & Build Variables